The7stars: History

 In January 2018, Simon Harwood, former head of creativity and innovation at PHD UK, joined the7stars as the head of strategy.
 In the same year, Helen Rose was promoted from head of insight to head of data, insight, and analytics, leading the newly combined 20-strong data and insight team.

 As the agency celebrated its 15th birthday in 2020, the7stars grew its workforce to over 200 employees, with billings reaching £270 million amid the COVID-19 pandemic.

 The agency then partnered with Google to introduce the AV fluid planning approach, designed to unlock specialist YouTube marketing opportunities for clients, recognizing YouTube as a natural extension of AV activity.

 In December 2021, Marc Bignell joined the7stars as the new Commercial Director, transitioning from his previous 20-year role as Worldwide Investment Chief (and EMEA Buying Director prior to that) at Omnicom.

 In September 2022, the7stars organized their agency-wide Starcademy Festival retreat, held on Osea Island.
 This event brought the agency's employees together with Upping Your Elvis to exchange ideas and engage in professional development activities.

 In 2023, the7stars welcomed Barty Mee as the new Head of Partnerships, transitioning from his former Business Director role at Drum for over six years.
 Additionally, the agency expanded its Strategy Team, nearly doubling its size with hires from Dentsu, Publicis, and WPP, further strengthening its strategic capabilities.

 In 2024, Terri Squibb joined as the new Head of Partnerships, leaving her role as Managing Director/Head of Partnerships at Havas Play UK, while Mee moved onto new challenges in Dubai, UAE.

-2025 brought significant change at the agency as the7stars made a trio of senior promotions across its planning and activation functions, bolstering its leadership structure.
-Michelle Sarpong, previously commercial lead, was promoted to head of activation, while Caroline Tucker and Vicky Crouch-Marlow were elevated to joint heads of planning, in a newly created role designed to strengthen the agency's strategic leadership.
+In 2025 the7stars made a trio of senior promotions across its planning and activation functions.
+Michelle Sarpong, previously commercial lead, was promoted to head of activation, while Caroline Tucker and Vicky Crouch-Marlow were elevated to joint heads of planning, in a newly created role.